 “Bowls Are the New Plates,” by Ellen Byron.
 The Wall Street Journal, 1/12/2015.

 My wife and I, like many others our age, are burdened with cherished sets of dishes that no one wants.
-Now, the situation becomes even worse as people are eating more out of bowls instead of plates.
+Now, the situation becomes even worse as people are eating more from bowls instead of plates.

 Consumers are increasingly forgoing plates as they cradle their food in bowls while perched at kitchen islands or lounging in front of the TV.
 That sure describes me.
 I would prefer something in-between, something flatter than a typical bowl, but still with a rim, a high rim, to keep the juices off the upholstery.